Cortlandt Manor, New York

-Cortlandt Manor is a hamlet located in the Town of Cortlandt in northern Westchester County, New York, United States.
-Cortlandt Manor is situated directly east, north and south of Peekskill, and east of three sections of the Town of Cortlandt, Croton-on-Hudson, Crugers, and Montrose.
-Most of the area is made up of residential homes.
-Cortlandt Manor also encompasses Cortlandt Estates.
+Cortlandt Manor is a hamlet—an unincorporated section—of the town of Cortlandt in northern Westchester County, New York, roughly surrounding Peekskill, encompassing Corlandt Estates and lying east of three sections of the town of Cortlandt, Croton-on-Hudson, Crugers, and Montrose.
+It is a mostly residential area.

 History

-The term "Cortlandt Manor" derives from the history of Westchester County.
+The name "Cortlandt Manor" derives from the history of Westchester County.
 Until the Revolutionary War, Westchester County was split into six manors, one of which was van Cortlandt Manor of the van Cortlandt family.

 Until 1991, this area shared a mailing address and ZIP Code (10566) with the city of Peekskill.
 Although it now has its own ZIP code, 10567, many directories and censuses still do not include Cortlandt Manor, because it is an unincorporated section of the Town of Cortlandt.
 The 10567 ZIP code was created by the US Postal Service to differentiate this part of the Town of Cortlandt from Cortland, New York, which is located hours away in upstate New York.

 Education

-Cortlandt Manor residents are served by Hendrick Hudson Central School District, Lakeland Central School District, and Putnam Valley Central School District.
+Cortlandt Manor residents are served by Croton-Harmon Union Free School District, Hendrick Hudson Central School District, Lakeland Central School District, and Putnam Valley Central School District.
 Two schools in Hendrick Hudson Central School District are located in Cortlandt Manor: Furnace Woods Elementary School and Blue Mountain Middle School, which are separated by several soccer fields.

 Two of the Lakeland Central School District schools are located in Cortlandt Manor: Van Cortlandtville Elementary School and Walter Panas High School.